freth251/digital-garden/content/projects/tensor-opt-kernels/Building a High-Performance GEMM Kernel.md

 ![[timesec_naive_mem_aliasing_loop_unrolling_x1_loop_unrolling_x3.png]]

-We can see that we have further optimization gains by unrolling our loops.
+Further optimization gains can be seen by unrolling our loops.
 Unrolling 3 times is more efficient for smaller matrices but the the difference with the once unrolled program disappears as the size of matrix increases.

 We hit a point of **diminishing returns** when it comes to loop unrolling due to the fact that it requires more and more registers which can lead to exhausting the available CPU registers.
 When that happens we will be using the memory to store/load variables which has a high performance overhead.
 ## Cache Blocking